A Survey on XAI for 5G and Beyond Security: Technical Aspects, Challenges and Research Directions: Abstract

 \section{Abstract}

-With the advent of 5G commercialization, the need for more reliable, faster, and intelligent telecommunication systems are envisaged for the next generation beyond 5G (B5G) radio access technologies.
-Artificial Intelligence (AI) and Machine Learning (ML) are not just immensely popular in the service layer applications but also have been proposed as essential enablers in many aspects of B5G networks, from IoT devices and edge computing to cloud-based infrastructures.
-However, existing B5G ML-security surveys tend to place more emphasis on AI/ML model performance and accuracy than on the models' accountability and trustworthiness.
-In contrast, this paper explores the potential of Explainable AI (XAI) methods, which would allow B5G stakeholders to inspect intelligent black-box systems used to secure B5G networks.
-The goal of using XAI in the security domain of B5G is to allow the decision-making processes of the ML-based security systems to be transparent and comprehensible to B5G stakeholders making the systems accountable for automated actions.
-In every facet of the forthcoming B5G era, including B5G technologies such as RAN, zero-touch network management, E2E slicing, this survey emphasizes the role of XAI in them and the use cases that the general users would ultimately enjoy.
-Furthermore, we presented the lessons learned from recent efforts and future research directions on top of the currently conducted projects involving XAI.
+With the advent of 5G commercialization, the need for more reliable, faster, and intelligent telecommunication systems is envisaged for the next generation beyond 5G (B5G) radio access technologies.
+Artificial Intelligence (AI) and Machine Learning (ML) are immensely popular in service layer applications and have been proposed as essential enablers in many aspects of 5G and beyond networks, from IoT devices and edge computing to cloud-based infrastructures.
+However, existing 5G ML-based security surveys tend to emphasize AI/ML model performance and accuracy more than the models' accountability and trustworthiness.
+In contrast, this paper explores the potential of Explainable AI (XAI) methods, which would allow stakeholders in 5G and beyond to inspect intelligent black-box systems used to secure next-generation networks.
+The goal of using XAI in the security domain of 5G and beyond is to allow the decision-making processes of ML-based security systems to be transparent and comprehensible to 5G and beyond stakeholders, making the systems accountable for automated actions.
+In every facet of the forthcoming B5G era, including B5G technologies such as ORAN, zero-touch network management, and end-to-end slicing, this survey emphasizes the role of XAI in them that the general users would ultimately enjoy.
+Furthermore, we presented the lessons from recent efforts and future research directions on top of the currently conducted projects involving XAI.